michaelcrain/Health/Shifting from meat and animal fat as a predominant food source.md

 Thus, the decline in available large ruminants and the environmental changes after the Ice Age likely drove early human societies to adopt farming as a key strategy for survival.

 ### Wouldn't you agree that early humans and their ancestors would not have had their cecum atrophy to an appendix if they were subsisting, to any degree, on plants?
-It seems reasonable to rationalize the atrophy of a cecum to an appendix over hundreds of thousands of years what have been due to very few plants being consumed.
+It seems reasonable to rationalize the atrophy of a cecum to an appendix over hundreds of thousands of years would have been due to very few plants being consumed.

 It’s a reasonable hypothesis that the atrophy of the human cecum into the appendix could be linked to the reduced reliance on plant-based foods, especially those rich in cellulose, over evolutionary time.
 However, the evolution of the appendix is a bit more complex, and multiple factors contribute to its reduction in size and function in humans.
 Let’s explore this in detail: